 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where Are HVAC Technicians in High Demand?

-- Florida: Hurricanes, school and healthcare buildings.
+- Florida: Hurricanes, education and healthcare facilities.

 - California: Wildfires, transportation, energy and utility updates.

-- Texas: Hurricanes, energy, utility and other infrastructure projects.
+- Texas: Hurricanes, energy, utility and other infrastructure updates.

-- New York: Residential and infrastructure updates.
+- New York: Residential and infrastructure projects.

 - Illinois: Companies flocking to the Chicago area.